QuestBridge Applicants

 1. If you're a Finalist participating in the National College Match, you can rank Cornell using the match rankings form for the deadline in early October.

-2. If you're a Finalist not participating in Match and Cornell is your first-choice institution, you can apply for Early Decision using your QuestBridge application.
+2. If you're a Finalist not participating in the Match process and Cornell is your first-choice institution, you can apply for Early Decision using the Common Application.
 Early Decision admission is binding, and the application deadline is November 1.
+You can apply Regular Decision to Cornell by using your QuestBridge application or the Common Application.

-3. If you're a Finalist who didn't match with a college partner during the Match process, you can apply for Regular Decision using your QuestBridge application.
+3. If you're a Finalist who ranked Cornell and didn't match with a binding QuestBridge college partner during the Match process, you will be automatically considered in Regular Decision and do not need to fill out out the QuestBridge Regular Decision form.
 Regular Decision admission is not binding, and the application deadline is January 2.
+You cannot submit an additional Common Application.

-4. If you are not selected as a Finalist, you can apply to Cornell via Early or Regular Decision.
+5. If you're not selected as a QuestBridge Finalist, you can apply to Cornell via the Common Application either Early or Regular Decision.

 1. Step One: Apply to QuestBridge.